Readit News logoReadit News

 killthebuddha commented on Ilya Sutskever NeurIPS talk [video] youtube.com/watch?v=1yvBq... · Posted by u/mfiguiere

-bondarchuk · 8 months ago
+bondarchuk · a year ago

 Not necessarily true when you think about e.g. finding vs. verifying a solution (in terms of time complexity).

-killthebuddha · 8 months ago
+killthebuddha · a year ago

 IMO verifying a solution is a great example of how reasoning is unpredictable.
 To say "I need to verify this solution" is to say "I do not know whether the solution is correct or not" or "I cannot predict whether the solution is correct or not without reasoning about it first".